jenkinsci/signpath-plugin/README.md

 On Jenkins:

 1. Store the **Trusted Build System Token** in a System Credential (Under Manage Jenkins / Manage Credentials) with the id `SignPath.TrustedBuildSystemToken`
-2. Store the API Token(s) in a System Credential so that it is available to the build pipelines of the respective projects (default id `SignPath.ApiToken`)
+2. Store the API Token(s) in a Credential so that it is available to the build pipelines of the respective projects (default id `SignPath.ApiToken`)

 _Note: Currently, the SignPath plugin requires you to use **git** as your source control system.
 The git repository origin information is extracted and included in the signing request._